Skip to content

 fget=lambda self: self.state_machine.current_state if self.state_machine else None,

-doc="""current state machine's state if state machine present, `None` indicates absence of state machine.
+doc="""Current state machine's state if state machine present, `None` indicates absence of state machine.

 # object_info = Property(doc="contains information about this object like the class name, script location etc.") # type: ThingInformation